-Man died in police custody in Salem, Oregon State Police to investigate
+Man died in police custody in Salem; Oregon State Police to investigate

-SALEM, Ore. — Salem police say a man taken into custody after allegedly causing a disturbance at a restaurant later died, and that the case will be investigated by Oregon State Police.
+SALEM, Ore. — Salem police say that a man taken into custody after allegedly causing a disturbance at a restaurant later died, and that the case will be investigated by Oregon State Police.

 A Salem Police Department release says officers were called late Saturday for a man trespassing and causing a disturbance.